AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

 ### Install Maven lab notes learned the hard way

-- install the jenkins.war file from previos lectures which looks like an example but it does need it seems like
+- install the jenkins.war file from previous lectures which looks like an example but it does need it seems like
 - Manage Jenkins -> Global Configuration and set JDK Installation with
   - `NAME` `ORACLE JDK8`
   - `NAME` `ORACLE JDK7`